lqc/thinkcspy/source/pygame.rst

     my_clock.tick(60)  # Waste time so that frame rate becomes 60 fps

-You'll find that you have to go back and adjust the numbers for gravity and kicking the ball now, to match this new game loop frame rate.
+You'll find that you have to go back and adjust the numbers for gravity and kicking the ball now, to match this much slower frame rate.
 When we plan an animation so that it only works sensibly at a fixed frame rate, we say that we've *baked* the animation.
 In this case we're baking our animations for 60 frames per second.